Hives And Swelling Specialist

 Allergy, Asthma, & Immunology Physician located in Dallas & Corsicana, TX

 An estimated 20% of Americans will experience the itching and swelling of hives at some point in their lives.
-Monica Sandhu, DO, at Magnolia Allergy and Asthma is an expert in the treatment of hives and swelling.
-Dr. Sandhu and the team can help you get relief from hives that don’t respond to antihistamines.
-They can also help you determine whether your hives are associated with an allergy or another health condition.
+Dr. Sandhu at Magnolia Allergy and Asthma is an expert in the treatment of hives and swelling.
+Dr. Sandhu can help you get relief from hives that don’t respond to antihistamines.
+She can also help you determine whether your hives are associated with an allergy or another health condition.
 To schedule an appointment, call one of the offices in Dallas or Corsicana, Texas, or use the online booking feature.

 Hives and Swelling Q&A